vendia/blog/posts/2022-09-15-api-design-best-practices.md

 Well designed APIs are an important component of modern data sharing applications.
 If you enjoyed this post, you may also want to:

-* Learn more about [Smart APIs](https://www.vendia.net/blog/ask-the-expert-apis) and how they simplify the complexity of automatically keeping data consistent, correct, and up-to-date across multiple parties
+* Learn more about [smart APIs](https://www.vendia.net/blog/ask-the-expert-apis) and how they simplify the complexity of automatically keeping data consistent, correct, and up-to-date across multiple parties
 * Explore how APIs, Blockchains, and Cloud Databases can [complement each other](https://www.vendia.net/blog/venn-diagramming-vendia-share) when building modern, real-time data sharing applications
-* Try [Vendia Share](https://www.vendia.net/pricing) for free to see how API design best practices, Smart APIs, and real-time data sharing come together in a unified platform
+* Try [Vendia Share](https://www.vendia.net/pricing) for free to see how API design best practices, smart APIs, and real-time data sharing come together in a unified platform